c0der78/cparse/README.md

 About the Author
 ---------------

+Obiously parse wrote the REST API, I'm showing off C skills.

 If you like the library or have improvements/questions, [drop me a line](mailto:c0der78@gmail.com) and let me know!

+I know my code style goes against the norms (wha? no camel case??) so you can probably save yourself the time for that comment.

 My [blog](http://entrobert.com) has more information about me.